Last Updated: August 19, 2024

 Over the next few years, Sheldon created a number of convention centers, casinos, and other projects throughout the world.
 He eventually expanded into Macau, China – a well-known gambling city.
 Further projects came in Singapore and Cotai.

-As of 2020, Adelson controlled about 54% of LVS (Las Vegas Sands' ticker symbol).
+In 2020, Adelson controlled about 54% of LVS (Las Vegas Sands' ticker symbol).
 LVS is the world's largest casino operator.
 The company controls casinos, resorts, and convention centers in the United States and Asia.
 It generates around $14 billion in annual revenue.

 In 2012, Adelson's wife exercised a warrant to purchase 87.5 million common shares at a total cost of $525 million.
-In 2005 and 2006, Sheldon sold about $3 billion worth of his stock, and the next year he gave his wife a cash gift of $1 billion.
-Adelson purchased and razed the legendary Sands hotel in Las Vegas, spending $1.5-billion to construct The Venetian, an
+In 2005 and 2006, Sheldon sold about $3 billion worth of his stock, and the next year, he gave his wife a cash gift of $1 billion.
+Adelson purchased and razed the legendary Sands hotel in Las Vegas, spending $ 1.5 billion to construct The Venetian, an

 Losses in 2008